Advanced Heart Failure

 Trust your heart care with the first and only multidisciplinary heart failure team in the state.

-• Relieve symptoms and improve quality of life
+- Relieve symptoms and improve your quality of life

 Conditions and Treatments

-Heart failure is the most common heart-related reason for hospital admission and readmission in West Virginia.
-Although heart failure is a serious condition that progressively gets worse over time, certain cases can be reversed with treatment.
-Even when the heart muscle is impaired, there are a number of treatments that can relieve symptoms and stop or slow the gradual worsening of the condition.
+Heart failure is one of the most common reasons for hospital admissions and readmissions in West Virginia.
+While heart failure is a serious and progressive condition, some cases can be improved or even reversed with proper treatment.
+Even when the heart muscle is weakened, there are several treatments available that can relieve symptoms and slow or stop the condition from getting worse.
+These conditions and treatments include:

 The Center for Advanced Heart Failure and Mechanical Cardiology Support